all2pie/budget-tracker/backend/README.md

 | class-validator | For handling validations       |
 | swagger         | For creating API documentation |
 | jwt             | For handling json web tokens   |

+## Future Improvements

+* Add config service and use environment variables